cbosoft/aoc25/Day_3/README.md

 # Part 2
 Find the maximum value 12 digit integer that can be constructed by concatenating digits of a string together.

+# Go thoughts
+Go is pretty cool - super stripped back language but still really nice.
+Garbage collected which is odd?
+The compiler isn't the nicest, but the language server (which actually works on linux unlike dotnet's one) is amazing.